GarvitTech/Recipe-Costing-Application/README.md

 ### Getting Started
 1. Launch the application
 2. Start with **Item Master** to add your ingredients
+   - Use manual entry for individual ingredients
+   - Use **Import** buttons for bulk ingredient import from Excel/PDF files
 3. Create recipes in **Recipe Management**
 4. Analyze costs in **Costing Analysis**
 5. Use **Bulk Costing** for events